What is a Wet Room?

 Many people think that a wet room installation will be a cheaper way to renovate a bathroom, but this isn’t always the case.
 With the work involved in properly waterproofing and preparing the space, it’s as much of a project as any other renovation.

 The smallest practical wet room size is 1.5m x 1m with enough space for a toilet and wash basin too.
 If you decide to opt for a wet room installation when designing your new bathroom, be sure to choose a professional fitter.
 The bathroom will have to be completely waterproofed before installing your wet room, and this is a job that needs to be done properly.
 Without this watertight seal, all manner of problems will arise.
-It is possible for a DIY aficionado to purchase a wet room kit and install it themselves, but this should only be attempted if you’re absolutely confident in your skills.

 The convenient thing about a wet room installation is the fact that you can get it all wet.
 However, you might not want everything in the wet room getting a soaking every time you have a shower.
 Bear this in mind when designing the layout of your wet room.
 If the room is on the smaller side, you may wish to consider having a shower screen installed.
 This might not be the perfect, minimalist look you desire but it’s certainly preferable than constantly wet toilet rolls!